kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(a\) Except for those persons filing under 49 CFR 26.105(c), prior to filing a complaint under this part, a person directly and substantially affected by the alleged noncompliance shall initiate and engage in good faith efforts to resolve the disputed matter informally with those individuals or entities believed responsible for the noncompliance.
 These efforts at informal resolution may include, without limitation, at the parties' expense, mediation, arbitration, or the use of a dispute resolution board, or other form of third party assistance.
 The FAA Airports District Office, FAA Airports Field Office, FAA Regional Airports Division responsible for administering financial assistance to the sponsor, or the FAA Office of Civil Rights will be available upon request to assist the parties with informal resolution.

-\(b\) Except for complaints filed under 49 CFR 26.105(c), a complaint will be dismissed under §16.27 unless the person or authorized representative filing the complaint certifies that:
+\(b\) Except for complaints filed under 49 CFR 26.105(c), a complaint will be dismissed under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.27   Incomplete complaints.|§16.27]] unless the person or authorized representative filing the complaint certifies that:

 \(1\) The complainant has made substantial and reasonable good faith efforts to resolve the disputed matter informally prior to filing the complaint; and